Read our Infosheets to learn more about your rights and obligations

 Is an adolescent’s trial public?

-Yes, the hearings at youth court are public.
-This means that, in theory, anyone can attend the various stages of the legal process.
-This includes the appearance, the trial, and even the part when the judge delivers a sentence.
+Yes, hearings in youth court are public.
+This means that anyone can attend the various stages of the court process, including the initial appearance in court when the person accused of breaking the law pleads guilty or not guilty, the trial and even the part when the judge delivers a sentence.

-However, in exceptional circumstances, the judge may decide to make certain people leave the courtroom.
-And, she can order people who are called as witnesses to leave the room until it’s their turn to testify.
-The court can also prohibit a witness from being present even after he has testified.
+But in exceptional circumstances, the judge can make certain people leave the courtroom.
+Even people who are called as witnesses can be asked to leave the room until it’s their turn to testify.
+The court can also ask a witness to leave after he has testified.

-For example, the judge can ask a police officer or a group of the accused’s friends to leave if she thinks that their presence is unnecessary and is likely to cause a disturbance or upset the youth or interfere with the proceedings.
-The judge must be convinced that the presence of these people will really be a serious problem for the youth, whether he is the accused, a victim, or a witness.
+For example, the judge can ask a police officer or a group of the accused’s friends to leave if she thinks their presence is unnecessary and is likely to cause a disturbance, upset the young person or interfere with the proceedings.
+This rules applies whether the young person is the accused, a victim or a witness.

-Similarly, if people interrupt or interfere with the proceedings (for example, by shouting in the courtroom), they can be removed by an order from the judge.
-This doesn’t happen often, though, as people generally behave respectfully in court.
+Also, if people interrupt or interfere with the proceedings (for example, by shouting in the courtroom), they can be removed.
+This doesn’t happen often though, as people generally behave respectfully in court.

 Can the parents of the accused be excluded from the courtroom?